A-Nitram/Jaxxa-Rimworld/README.md

 ##Installation instructions

 1. Extract the .zip file somewhere temporarily (desktop works)
 2. Enter the folder that you extracted until you go into the folder that contains README.md (this document) and a number of folder starting with "ED-", these folders are the different modules that are available in this mod.
 3. Find your Rimworld mods folder.
 This will be wherever you installed/extracted Rimworld to, and the "Mods" folder will be inside it.
 It will contain a folder called "Core" and folders for any other mods that you have installed previously.
-4. If you have an old version please delete the existing ED- Modules.
+4. If you have an old version please delete the existing ED- Modules. (or move them, see next section on Upgrading)
 5. Copy the modules (the different folders from step 2) into the Rimworld mods folder (found in step 3)
 6. Open Rimworld and Enable the Enhanced Defence Core Mod "ED-Core" (because other things depend on the core module this has to be enabled first)
 7. Restart Rimworld